Managing rental housing for people disabled by

 There is no house in existence that works for all people with environmental illness.
-No matter how well designed, built and maintained a dwelling is, there will be people who do not do well inside.
+No matter how well designed, built and maintained a dwelling is, there will be people who do not feel well inside.

-Prospective tenants will often have to travel to see an apartment.
+Prospective tenants often have to travel to see an apartment.
 That means they will get exposed to various substances en route and arrive not feeling well.
 In that condition, they may not be able to tell if they can live in the apartment.
 They will need to stay in it for some days to see how they feel.

 Sometimes they feel okay in the beginning, but after a month or so get sensitized to some building product or mold in the apartment.
-If more than one apartment is available, the prospective tenant may do better in another one.
+If more than one apartment is available, the prospective tenant may feel better in another one.

 It is best if the policies of the place recognize these particular needs by offering daily, weekly and monthly rates.
 Or offer a full return of the deposit within the first couple of months.